aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

                     wb = new Workbook();
                 }

-                // Assign it InterruptMonitor object
+                // Assign it an InterruptMonitor object
                 wb.interruptMonitor = this.im;

                 // Access first worksheet